 Need a new gaming monitor?
 New models seem to come out too fast for most users to keep up with, and the latest innovations and features of gaming monitor design are always changing.
 Fortunately, HotRate is aggressive about keeping up with the hottest developments in monitor technology.

 If you’re a gamer, you probably understand the basics, so we’re going to focus our attention on giving you more.
-We’ll keep you up to date with a flood of models that are in contention for the title of a best gaming monitor, but we’ll also provide some resources at the end so that you can know what you’re talking about when it comes time to pick out the best gaming monitors for you specifically.
+We’ll keep you up to date with a flood of models that are in contention for the title of the best gaming monitor, but we’ll also provide some resources at the end so that you can know what you’re talking about when it comes time to pick out the best gaming monitors for your specific needs.

 TL;DR - 14 Best Gaming Monitors: